lufinkey/kodi-openbox/README.md

 sudo dpkg -i kodi-openbox.deb
 ```

-If your system does not support deb package management, you can install the files manually with the following command in bash:
+If your system does not support deb package management, you will have to install the `openbox` dependency with whatever package manager your system has.
+Then run the following command in bash to install `kodi-openbox`:

 ```bash
 sudo cp -r -t / kodi-openbox/[!DEBIAN]*